surge-synthesizer/surge-synthesizer.github.io/tuning_guide/Tuning-Guide.md

 ## Installation

-To install the tuning-note-claps devices on Linux or Windows, download and extract the tuning-note-claps.clap plugin into the CLAP plugin directory.
+To install the tuning-note-claps devices on Linux or Windows, download the plugins from [here](https://github.com/surge-synthesizer/tuning-note-claps/releases) and extract the tuning-note-claps.clap plugin into the CLAP plugin directory.

 // Linux
 //   - ~/.clap